VotorDev/AlexandriaU/Updates/_posts/3714-02-14-archaelogy.md

 # Eureka!

-I'm quite excited about the recent trip from the Archaeology department.
+Everyone in the department is quite excited about the recent trip of the Archaeology team.
 They have uncovered a trove of artifacts from a long-lost civilization, shedding new light on the history of this far-flung corner of the galaxy.

 While the team has yet to release detailed findings, their initial reports suggest that they have found evidence of a highly advanced society with sophisticated technologies and a rich cultural heritage.
 Among the artifacts discovered so far are intricate sculptures, ancient tools and weapons, and what appear to be fragments of a written language.